Lincoln Churchill Advisors

 Supporting technology companies as they scale, pivot, and compete in fast-moving markets — across investor narratives, capital raises, IPO readiness, and product evolution, including areas such as semiconductors and edge AI where technical differentiation must translate into clear market positioning.

-Representative situations: Crisis communications for a publicly-traded global power technology company following a major intellectual property theft by a foreign manufacturer — investor communications, NASDAQ compliance disclosures, and public positioning during severe financial and operational disruption.
+Representative situations: Crisis communications for a publicly traded global power technology company following a major intellectual property theft by a foreign manufacturer — investor communications, NASDAQ compliance disclosures, and public positioning during severe financial and operational disruption.
 Built the communications strategy for a high-growth technology company from pre-Series B through public debut — executive positioning, thought leadership, and media strategy across multiple funding rounds and into the first year of public company reporting.
 Product relaunch communications for a technology startup — media strategy, press materials, and stakeholder outreach.
 IPO readiness and shareholder targeting for technology companies preparing for capital markets transactions.
 Investor relations and communications for fintech, SaaS, and AI companies navigating growth and competitive market positioning.

 Telecommunications